How to Grow and Care for Bleeding Glory Vine (Clerodendrum thomsoniae) Indoors

 Reduce watering during the cold season to maintain the soil slightly moist as growth is minimal at this time but do not let it dry out completely as it can lead to wilting and leaf drop.

-Ascertain that the soil is free-draining and the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot and eventual death of the plant.
+Ascertain that the soil is free-draining and the pot has a drainage hole to avoid getting soggy soil as it can cause root-rot and death of the plant.

 Light Requirements

-Bleeding Glory Vine grows best in bright, indirect light away from direct sunlight as it can scorch the leaves.
+Bleeding Glory Vine grows best in bright, indirect light (filtered light).
+Keep it away from direct sunlight as it can scorch the leaves.

-Turn the pot regularly to ensure the plant receives light on all sides for even growth.
+Turn the pot regularly to ensure the plant receives light on all sides for even growth and prevent leggy growth.
+Check out this guide on understanding light for houseplants.

 Temperature and Humidity

-Average room temperature within the range of 16-280C is ideal for Bleeding Glory Vine.
-Keep it away from draughty conditions as cold temperatures can cause leaf drop.
+Average room temperature of 16-280C is ideal for Bleeding Glory Vine.
+Keep it away from drafty conditions as cold temperatures can cause stunted growth and leaf drop.

-Average to above average room humidity is ideal for Bleeding Glory Vine.
-The Vine thrives in warm, humid conditions like in its natural environment.
+Average to above average room humidity of 60-70% is ideal for Bleeding Glory Vine.
+It thrives in warm, humid conditions like in its natural environment.
 Low humidity will cause the plant to develop brown leaf tips and edges.

 Fertilizer

 Feed Clerodendrum thomsoniae every 4 weeks during the growing season with a phosphorous-rich, water-soluble fertilizer to promote flowering.
-Do not feed during the cold season as growth is minimal at this time.
+Do not feed in the cold season as growth is minimal at this time.

 Pruning